vadim0x60/keeptalking/README.md

 # keeptalking

 Talking is the simplest, most intuitive interface to anything, yet somehow [common LLM libraries](https://github.com/openai/openai-python) manage to make it complex.
-*keeptalking* is simple, pythonic interface to any OpenAI-compatible LLM server.
+*keeptalking* is a simple, pythonic interface to any OpenAI-compatible LLM server.
 You will never type `response.choices[0].message.content` ever again.

 ## Installation